 What are the differences, when should you consider cloud over premise based VoIP new phone system, and when does it make financial sense to make the jump?

-CSM, which has sold phone systems in Tampa since 1984, is well versed in the world of telephony, both traditional and VoIP.
-Many, if not most, of our clients have gone ahead and made the leap to cloud based phone systems.
+CSM, which has sold new phone systems in Tampa since 1984, is well versed in the world of telephony, both traditional and VoIP.
+Many, if not most, of our clients have gone ahead and made the leap to cloud based telephone systems.
 However, we constantly have customers wanting to know more about VoIP, how it might help their business, what the advantages over a traditional premise based system are, and why or when they should make that jump.
 The answers are, unfortunately, rather tailored to each individual firm or organization.
 However, there are some general ideas that can be expounded upon to help our clients.

 To begin with, a company needs to take a thorough look at what their communication system is doing today, how it operates, and how the users interact with it.
 Here are a few thoughts to start that process:

 - What are the “must have” features that your employees are using?
 Be careful here!
 These features often vary by user or role within the organization.

 - How many telephones are basic ( IE: break room), standard (typical employees), expanded user (IE: executive assistant or reception), dispersed users such as home workers or Road Warriors, and then how many conference phones are there?

 - What is the line service?
 CO, T-1/ PRI, SIP?
 Maybe a mix of these even.